hieuwu/perfetto/docs/tracing-101.md

 calling `malloc`.
 Information about how many bytes were allocated is also retained.
 CPU profiling is used for understanding where the program is spending CPU time.
 The profiler captures the callstack running on a CPU over time.
-Generally this is done periodically (e.g. every 50ms), but can be also be done when certain events happen in the operating system.
+Generally this is done periodically (e.g. every 50ms), but can also be done when certain events happen in the operating system.

 #### Profiling vs tracing